caioluders/-body-builder/README.md

 ## Files

-For the Latest Entry and the Timestamp features to work, each file has to have a [Unix Time](https://en.wikipedia.org/wiki/Unix_time) on it.
+For the Timestamp features to work, each file has to have a [Unix Time](https://en.wikipedia.org/wiki/Unix_time) on it.
 The first line of a file will be interpreted as the Title and the second line as the Unix timestamp.

 ## Customizing
 If you want to customize the index files you can create a new config file and/or create a new template.